Seiyun

-Seiyun (also transliterated as Saywun, Sayoun or Say'un; سَيْئُوْن Hadhrami pronunciation: /ar/, Literary Arabic: /ar/) is a city in the region and Governorate of Hadhramaut in Yemen.
+Seiyun (Note: سَيْئُوْن Hadhrami pronunciation: /ar/, Literary Arabic: /ar/) is a city in Hadhramaut Governorate of Yemen.
 It is located in the middle of the Hadhramaut Valley, about 360 km from Mukalla, the capital of Mukalla District and the largest city in the area, via western route.
 It is 12 km from Shibam and 35 km from Tarim, the other large cities in the valley.

-It is said that the origin of the city was a resting point for travellers.
-There was a café with a woman named Seiyun there, and the area was named after her in her honor.
-Since then, the city has become the largest area of Hadhramaut valley.
+The city is the largest area of Hadhramaut valley.
 Prominent villages surrounding the city include Madurah, Mérida, Burr, Hazkir, and Houta Sultana.

 It is served by Seiyun Airport.
 It is also well known for the Seiyun Palace of the Sultan of Kathiri built in the 1920s with mud and stones.
 It oversees the marketplace for merchants coming from outside.

+Name

+It is said that the origin of the city was a resting point for travellers.
+There was a café with a woman named Seiyun there, and the area was named after her in her honor.